mcgill-comp520-2013/mcgill-comp520-2013.github.io/index.markdown

 * [WIG Codegen + Report + Final compiler] (wigcompiler.html)

-Due Friday 6th December before midnight
+Due Sunday 8th December before midnight.
+Be careful, we will use the last commit BEFORE Sunday midnight for both the compiler and the report, and we will not be accepting any fix after so don't work at the last minute!

 # Old material